Akshat8388/Agentic_AI_Workflow-SQL_Agent/README.md

-# SQLAgent — AI-Powered Data Analyst
+# SQLAgent — AI-Powered SQL Data Analyst

 **SQLAgent** is an intelligent, full-stack AI system that understands natural language, executes SQL queries safely (with human approval for risky operations), and visualizes insights instantly — all through a conversational chat interface.